Parliamentary Debate 5 March: "Desist from High-Rise High-Density Zone Planning"

 There is care and horticultural sectors, such as child care, aged care and other areas in which temporary migration can work.
 These areas are where there are gaps, and employers embrace it.
 There needs to be agencies to drive it.
 There must be genuine labour shortages.

 Some responses to questions from the audience, and predictably most of the discussion was about asylum seekers.
-While it's a contentious issue of human rights, and a global problem, asylum seekers granted visas account for only )
+While it's a contentious issue of human rights, and a global problem, asylum seekers granted visas account for only 1.2% of our population growth last year out of 59% due to migration )

 -Asylum seekers: